 SC18.03.12: To approve the amendment of †S3.01. of the Metropolitan Washington, D.C.
 Synod Constitution as follows, and to recommend the approval of such amendment by the 2018 Synod Assembly:

-The territory of this synod, as determined by the Churchwide Assembly, shall be the District of Columbia; the counties of Calvert, Charles, Montgomery, Prince Georges, and St. Mary’s in the State of Maryland; the counties of Arlington, Fairfax, Loudoun, Prince William and the independent cities of Falls Church and Fairfax City within these counties, and the independent City of Alexandria in the Commonwealth of Virginia; Bermuda.
+The territory of this synod, as determined by the Churchwide Assembly, shall be the District of Columbia; the counties of Calvert, Charles, Montgomery, Prince George’s, and St. Mary’s in the State of Maryland; the counties of Arlington, Fairfax, Loudoun, and Prince William and the independent cities of Alexandria, Fairfax, Falls Church, Manassas, and Manassas Park in the Commonwealth of Virginia; Bermuda.

 Rules of Procedure for Electing 2019 CWA Voting Members.
 Secretary Anderson introduced the topic of the process by which the 2018 Synod Assembly will elect its voting members to the 2019 Churchwide Assembly, to be held in August in Milwaukee, Wisconsin.
 He introduced Richard Ahlberg, who has served as the Synod Assembly Parliamentarian for many years.
 Based on the size of the Synod and the number of its congregations, the Synod is permitted to send eight voting members to the 2019 Churchwide Assembly.
 One such voting member must be a person of color or person whose primary language is other than English (“PC/L”).
 Another voting member must be a youth or young adult, the latter of which is defined by the ELCA governing provisions as a voting member of a congregation who is between the ages of 18 and 30 at the time of election or appointment.